Published 1 November 2023

 Role of the Code company’s directors

-- The independent directors of the Code company also have important responsibilities in the process.
-The Panel believes, on the basis of some of the reports it has seen, that not all independent company directors have appreciated the extent of those responsibilities.
+- The independent directors of the Code company also have important responsibilities in the transaction process.

 Review of draft reports